izzyphan/RecWellDevelopment/README.md

 -Under my account information, I am able to view how many penalty points I have and any endorsements I have received from other staff members. <br>
 -The website is mobile-responsive, allowing easy access and functionality across different devices. <br>

-**User Story 2:** As a RecWell professional staff member (full-time employee overseeing student staff), I want to access a more professional website featuring and focusing on our student staff members.
+**User Story 2:** <br>
+As a RecWell professional staff member (full-time employee overseeing student staff), I want to access a more professional website featuring and focusing on our student staff members.

-Acceptance Criteria:
+**Acceptance Criteria:**

 -As the admin, I can log in securely with my unique credentials. <br>
 -When adding a new employee, I can input necessary information such as name, contact details, position, and any relevant certifications or training completed.
 I also have the ability to update and delete this information. <br>